 Tip #3: Discuss the technical side of things

 This next point is crucial.
 Request access to your partner’s technical staff as quickly as possible and ask them to discuss the project’s technical specifications with you.
 Learn about their capabilities and get suggestions for improving your approach.
-Some important questions to ask include:

 - How do you hire your development team?